 The 2017 book is written by Dr. Paul White, a psychologist and leading workplace authority.
 In this book, White unpacks the obstacles holding organizations back from experiencing a positive, vibrant workplace.

-This article will outline the key ideas from the first section of this book.
+This article will provide a summary of the key ideas from The Vibrant Workplace.
 These ideas will help you understand and answer some of the following questions:

 Whether you're looking to implement a recognition program in your organization or already have one in place, these ideas will help navigate the obstacles preventing your program from flourishing.